-(reduced from 11.14%), capped the TOs' total ROE (Base ROE plus transmission incentive adders) at 11.74%, and required implementation effective as of October 16, 2014 (the date of Opinion 531-A).
-However, the FERC's orders were challenged, and in Emera Maine, the U.S. Court of Appeals for the D.C.
-Circuit ("DC Circuit") vacated the FERC's prior orders, and remanded the case for further proceedings consistent with its order.
-The FERC's determinations in Opinion 531 are thus no longer precedential, though the FERC remains free to re-adopt those determinations on remand as long as it provides a reasoned basis for doing so.

-- Base ROE Complaints II & III (EL13-33 and EL14-86) (consolidated).
-The second (EL13-33) and third (EL14-86) ROE complaint proceedings were consolidated for purposes of hearing and decision, though the parties were permitted to litigate a separate ROE for each refund period.
-After hearings were completed, ALJ Sterner issued a 939-paragraph, 371-page Initial Decision, which lowered the base ROEs for the EL13-33 and EL14-86 refund periods from 11.14% to 9.59% and 10.90%, respectively.
-The Initial Decision also lowered the ROE ceilings.
+- Base ROE Complaint I (EL11-66).
+In the first Base ROE Complaint proceeding, the FERC concluded that the TOs' ROE had become unjust and unreasonable,7 set the TOs' Base ROE at 10.57% (reduced from 11.14%), capped the TOs' total ROE (Base ROE plus transmission incentive adders) at 11.74%, and required implementation effective as of October 16, 2014 (the date of Opinion 531-A).8 However, the FERC's orders were challenged, and in Emera Maine,9 the U.S. Court of Appeals for the D.C.
+Circuit ("DCCircuit") vacated the FERC's prior orders, and remanded the case for further proceedings consistent with its order.
+The FERC's determinations in Opinion 531 are thus no longer precedential, though the FERC remains free to re-adopt those determinations on remand as long as it provides a reasoned basis for doing so. - Base ROE Complaints II & III (EL13-33 and EL14-86) (consolidated).
+The second (EL13-33)10 and third (EL14-86)11 ROE complaint proceedings were consolidated for purposes of hearing and decision, though the parties were permitted to litigate a separate ROE for each refund period.
+After hearings were completed, ALJ Sterner issued a 939-paragraph, 371-page Initial Decision, which lowered the base ROEs for the EL13-33 and EL14-86 refund periods from 11.14% to 9.59% and 10.90%, respectively.12 The Initial Decision also lowered the ROE ceilings.
 Parties to these proceedings filed briefs on exception to the FERC, which has not yet issued an opinion on the ALJ's Initial Decision. - Base ROE Complaint IV (EL16-64).
-The fourth and final ROE proceeding also went to hearing before an Administrative Law Judge ("ALJ"), Judge Glazer, who issued his initial decision on March 27, 2017.
-The Base ROE IV Initial Decision concluded that the currently-filed base ROE of 10.57%, which may reach a maximum ROE of 11.74% with incentive adders, was not unjust and unreasonable for the Complaint IV period, and hence was not unlawful under Section 206 of the
+The fourth and final ROE proceeding13 also went to hearing before an Administrative Law Judge ("ALJ"), Judge Glazer, who issued his initial decision on March 27, 2017.14 The Base ROE IV Initial Decision concluded that the currently-filed base ROE of 10.57%,